daniel-comas/Hero-Battle-Arena/README.md

 | Warrior | 120–130 | 14–16 | 18–20 | 70 | 25 | 10–12 | 92% | 65% |
 | Rogue | 75–85 | 13–15 | 22–25 | 100 | 25 | 2–4 | 95% | 85% |

-Stats are rolled randomly within the listed ranges at the start of each game, so no two runs are identical.
+Stats are rolled randomly within the listed ranges at the start of each game, so no two runs are the same.

 - **Wizard** — accurate but works with a thin mana pool.
 Cheapest special attack.
 - **Avatar** — glass cannon.
 Fireballs hit hardest, but low defense and HP.